 The company's fly-fishing courses are a successful concept that quickly proved popular and, in 2008, special fishing treks in the Fulufjället National Park were introduced.
 The fishing is based on sustainability and quality, and fish that is not to be eaten the same day is carefully returned to the water.
 The same fundamental idea applies to hunting.
 Strong and viable stocks of forest birds, woodcock and beaver are vital to the future of Nordic Footprints.

-The long-term approach also characterises the company's environmental measures.
+The long-term approach also characterizes the company's environmental measures.
 Visitors are encouraged to travel by train or bus, while the company itself avoids disposable articles and has invested in heat pumps and an energy-efficient heating system.
 Outdoors, the company is not satisfied with taking the waste home from its own activities – it is also active in clearing up after other visitors.

 The labelling comittes statement